Bryan-Bennett Library

 Chess and Checkers Practice

-Chess and checkers practice for all ages and skill levels at the Young Adult table continues on September 19 and October 17 from 5 to 6:30.
+Chess and checkers practice for all ages and skill levels at the Young Adult table continues from 5 to 6:30 on the third Thursday of each month.
 Registration is requested so there will be an adequate number of chess and checkers sets available.
 Register at the main desk for practice either in person or by phone at least twenty-four hours in advance of the practices.

 Preschool Story Time